Sheldonwl/rpi-travel-case/README.md

 # rpi-travel-case

 This repository contains all info needed to recreate my Raspberry Pi Travel Case.
 This travel case was created to demo K3s and consists of 6 Raspberry Pi 4B's, a 7" Touchscreen, 500GB SSD and Pimodori Blinkt RGB LED's.
+The setup consists of a Server and 5 clients.
+With PXE boot the clients netboot of the server.

 For more info on K3s, checkout: https://k3s.io

 ### Shopping list
 Go to: [Shopping list](https://github.com/Sheldonwl/rpi-travel-case/blob/master/docs/shopping-list.md)